 It’s simple: Links with descriptive anchor text.

-- Google’s algorithm has been updated with new machine learning capabilities.
+Google’s algorithm has been updated with new machine learning capabilities.

-Here’s what not to do with your internal linking:
+Here are three things not to do with your internal linking:

 When you write a new piece of content, you should include five or more links to old articles.
 This is really important to your internal linking strategy and how the search engines review and rank your content.